Bulkpe-fintech/Docs-ai-opensource/README.md

-# Docs ai open source by Bulkpe
+# Docs AI Open-Source by Bulkpe

 ## Description
 Docs AI is a chatbot that allows users to add PDFs, URLs, or Notion pages as sources of knowledge.
 Users can then ask any query regarding the provided documents.